 - Dental History – Knowledge of the child’s history of previous dental trauma, teething difficulties, oral habits and oral home care provides a basis for future recommendations and management.

-- Feeding History – An overview of the feeding history enables the dentist to determine what contribution dietary influences have on the development of current and future caries (i.e., nursing caries, bottle versus breast feeding, contents of bottle, etc.).
+- Feeding History – An overview of the feeding history enables the dentist to determine what contribution dietary influences have on the development of current and future caries including frequency of snacks and beverages (i.e., prolonged nursing, bottle, or sippy cup use, etc.).

 The clinical evaluation of the patient includes: